BanuelosCarlos/Image_Classification_MNIST_Julia/README.md

-# Image Classification with MNIST dataset iwith Flux.jl
+# Image Classification with MNIST dataset with Flux.jl
 Image classification of handwritting numbers using neural network with Flux.jl in Julia